yyuqing-42/Predicting-Housing-Prices/README.md

 ## Summary

-Picked 9 predictors out of 80 and built a linear regression model with 90.2% R2 to predict the sale price of houses in Ames, Iowa.
+Selected 9 predictors out of 80 and built a linear regression model with 90.2% R2 to predict the sale price of houses in Ames, Iowa.

 ## Data Cleaning and Analysis